earkevin11/Consuming-APIs/README.md

 # API authentication and consumption

-# Consuming CrowdStrike CSPM API
+# Consuming CrowdStrike CSPM Oauth2 based API

+# Import: The CrowdStrike API uses OAuth2 for authentication.

+- OAuth2 enables you to do the following:
+- Use access tokens to make API requests
+- Manage multiple API clients within your organization
+- Define limited scopes of permissions for API functionality

 - Below is classic OAuth2-style workflow used by many enterprise APIs, including CrowdStrike’s.
 - Important: Each API endpoint may require an API key you use to get an access token during a post request to have different scope of permissions like read/write.